HeapVisCapstone/documents/README.md

 ## How to run visualizations?

-For the planar embedding, you need to generate a heap trace for you program using [Elephant Tracks](http://www.cs.tufts.edu/research/redline/elephantTracks/), and then follow the instructions [here](https://github.com/HeapVisCapstone/tracesimulator).
+For the planar embedding, you need to generate a heap trace for you program using [Elephant Tracks](http://www.cs.tufts.edu/research/redline/elephantTracks/), and then follow the instructions in the README [here](https://github.com/HeapVisCapstone/tracesimulator).
 If you want to see the class hierarchy visualization, you need also to follow the instructions [here](https://github.com/HeapVisCapstone/hierarchy) to get a hierarchy file.

 ## Downloading and building